raidlman/1d-pong/README.md

 Hardware build instructons & wiring schemes will be published soon!

 * 1x Arduino Pro Mini
-  - Adafruit Arduino Pro Mini 5V 16 MHz works, too, including USB power and data support.
-Separate power supply is not needed in that case.
-Separate FTDI programmer is not needed, too.
-The strip can be bus powered straight from the 'bus' pin, which supports 700 mA.
+  - Adafruit Pro Trinket 5V 16 MHz works, too, including USB support!
+Neither a separate power supply nor a Serial-to-USB-Adapter (FTDI programmer) are needed.
+The LED strip can be bus powered straight from the 'bus' pin, which supports 700 mA.
 This is enough to drive 60 LED's at 80% brightness.
+Beware, pin 7 is not available on this board, but Pins 3-6, Pin 8 and Pins A0-A5 are.
 * 1x APA102-C LED light strip (1m) with 60 LEDs/m
 * 1x 5v power supply (max.
 2A)
 * BOXEXPERT ABS casings